PatrickSolberg/GlowingTotems-fabric/README.md

 ## Requirements

-- Minecraft 1.21.5
+- Minecraft 1.21.5, 1.21.6, or 1.21.7
 - Fabric Loader 0.16.14+
 - Fabric API
 - **LambDynamicLights** (required for the lighting effect to work)
+- Java 17 or higher

 ## Installation

-1. Install Fabric Loader for Minecraft 1.21.5
+1. Install Fabric Loader for your Minecraft version
 2. Install Fabric API
 3. Install **LambDynamicLights** (required)
 4. Download and install this mod